President's Statement on Diversity

 Our deep commitment to diversity, and to the values of civility and inclusiveness that nurture diversity, is central to who we are.
 In fact, diversity is at the core of one of the five principles that frame our Academic Plan: "Our commitment to community demands effective governance, the creation of a civil, respectful climate, and the pursuit of more diverse students, faculty, and staff to better reflect the rapid demographic changes in New Hampshire and beyond."
 We are leaders in breaking down the barriers that continue to face so many in our culture, particularly members of groups that have been historically underrepresented in higher education.

 This web site is designed as an introduction to some of the initiatives and offices at UNH devoted to ensuring that we do all we can, day in and day out, to honor that commitment.
 I invite you not only to visit some of the links below, but also to participate in these organizations.
-From the Office of the Vice Provost for Diversity to one of our presidential commissions on underrepresented groups, your input is encouraged.
+From the Office of Community, Equity and Diversity to one of our presidential commissions on underrepresented groups, your input is encouraged.
 In the end, it is up to all of us to make UNH a fully inclusive community.

 Mark W. Huddleston